fengq1a0/FOF/README.md

 # FOF: Learning Fourier Occupancy Field for Monocular Real-time Human Reconstruction

+Sorry, for the impact of COVID-19, the update of `data preprocessing` is defered.

 **News**

 * `20/11/2022` The `speed_test.py` is added. `pip install git+https://github.com/tatsy/torchmcubes.git` for gpu marching cubes.
 We implement a faster mcubes, and I'm still cleaning the code.